ankerx/strongcoders/README.md

 ## 💻 Features

-Logged in users can create workouts, see their profile and delete their workouts.
+Logged-in users can create workouts, like/dislike other people's workouts, see their profile and delete their workouts.
 Each workout has a name, description, difficulty level, and exercise names with a number of sets and reps.
 Users can search workouts by name or by difficulty level.
+Pagination is also impelemented.

 ## ⭐️ What did I learn